demococcus/compiled-eb-widgets-public/README.md

 2. Run the following command:
 `npm run build:prod`

-3. The compiled versiopn will be generated in
+3. The compiled version will be generated in
 **arcgis-experience-builder**/client/dist-prod/widgets/exp-builder-widgets

 ## How to publish as static page (on GitHub)